 Since there are 100,000,000,000 (one hundred billion) stars in the Milky Way Galaxy, it might seem that the galaxy takes up a lot of space in the universe.

-In reality, the Milky Way Galaxy has a diametre of 1000,000 light years, or 946,073,047,258,080,000 (about 946 quadrilion) kilometres.
-In appearance, the Milky Way Galaxy resembles a loose spiral, and it rotates around its centre much the same way our solar system’s planets rotate around the sun.
+In reality, the Milky Way Galaxy has a diameter of 1000,000 light years or 946,073,047,258,080,000 (about 946 quadrillions) kilometers.
+In appearance, the Milky Way Galaxy resembles a loose spiral, and it rotates around its center much the same way our solar system’s planets rotate around the sun.

 Calculating Distances in Space: Light Years and the Speed of Light